-- Interim, preliminary or topline data from our clinical trials, including the interim data from our LUM-201 Trials that we announced on November 14, 2022, may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data. - As an organization, we have never conducted a Phase 3 clinical trial or submitted a New Drug Application (an "NDA") before, and may be unsuccessful in doing so for LUM-201.
+- Data from our clinical trials may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data. - As an organization, we have never conducted a Phase 3 clinical trial or submitted a New Drug Application (an "NDA") before, and may be unsuccessful in doing so for LUM-201.
 We will need to raise substantial additional capital to fund our Phase 3 trial. - Our success depends heavily on the successful development, regulatory approval and commercialization of our only product candidate, LUM-201. - The analysis that supports our basis for pursuing development of LUM-201 for PGHD is derived from data from three clinical trials conducted by Merck in the 1990s, and a post-hoc analysis of one of the trials.
-Various issues relating to such trials and analysis could materially adversely impact our LUM-201 clinical trial design and our future development plans. - Because the results of preclinical testing or earlier clinical trials are not necessarily predictive of future results, LUM-201 may not have favorable results in later clinical trials or receive regulatory approval. - If we make changes to any of our product candidates, additional clinical trials may be required resulting in additional costs and delays. - We may expend our limited resources to pursue a particular product candidate or indication and fail to capitalize on product candidates or indications that may be more profitable or for which there is a greater likelihood of success.
+Various issues relating to such trials and analysis could materially adversely impact our LUM-201 clinical trial design and our future development plans. - Because the results of preclinical testing or earlier clinical trials are not necessarily predictive of future results, LUM-201 may not have favorable results in later clinical trials or receive regulatory approval. - · If we make changes to any of our product candidates, additional clinical trials may be required resulting in additional costs and delays. - We may expend our limited resources to pursue a particular product candidate or indication and fail to capitalize on product candidates or indications that may be more profitable or for which there is a greater likelihood of success.